brianburwell11/cz-github-jira-conventional-footer/README.md

 ## Installation

 Install with pip
-`python -m pip install cz-github-jira-conventional`
+`python -m pip install cz-github-jira-conventional-footer`

 You need to use a cz config file that has the **required** additional values `jira_base_url` and `github_repo` and may contain the **optional** value `jira_prefix` if you are only using one Jira project (then the prefix for this project will be added automatically).